Atlanta Hippotherapy FAQ

 Why does it work?

-Equine therapy works for a number of reasons.
+PT, OT, SLP incorporating equine movement works for a number of reasons.
 First and foremost, the issues of comfort and motivation are rendered all but obsolete.
-Where, in the clinic, much of the session may be spent trying to make the patient feel at ease or finding something that will motivate them, in the hippo setting these things are inherent.
+Where, in the clinic, much of the session may be spent trying to make the patient feel at ease or finding something that will motivate them, in the equine setting these things are inherent.
 For riders of any age, being on or around a horse is exciting and cool, and the outdoor/farm atmosphere is engaging and fun, particularly when compared to a ‘typical’ clinic.

 What makes the horse such a wonderful treatment tool?

 The fundamental answer to this question is its unique movement.
 By imparting a simultaneous three-dimensional force to the rider’s hips that almost directly simulates human gait, it is forcing the rider to strengthen in a functional manner.
 What that means is that while the rider is maintaining his or her balance over the horse their body is gaining strength in all those muscles, large and small, that are responsible for keeping them stable and balanced—what can also be called “core strength.”
 And the fact that the movement is repetitive, rhythmic, and consistent allows the body to develop new and lasting pathways that translate into functional abilities such as walking, running, jumping, and playing.